alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 > In addition, you could store a copy of the CodeStarConnectionArn from the output of the sam deploy command, because you will need it if you want to use AWS CodePipeline with another branch than main.
 {: .prompt-warning }

-By accessing the Settings/Connections in the Developer Tools, you can validate that the connection is pending to approval:
+By accessing the Settings/Connections in the Developer Tools, you can validate that the connection is pending approval:

 ![sam-pipeline-connection](/assets/img/posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project/sam-pipeline-connection.png){:class="border"}